InstantBuddha/dockerized-react-laravel-markdown-blog-engine/README.md

 ## Duplicate api call issue in development

 Because of React StrictMode, the api call is sent twice initially.
 Comment out the StrictMode to get rid of the problem.

-## TODO:
-- Automated Validation: Integrate a linter or CI/CD pipeline that checks for valid front matter before files are processed.